Hands-on, industry-relevant skills

 - Contribute individually and as part of a team in a professional architectural environment

-Architectural technologists must possess superior presentation and communication skills in order to present drawings and plans to clients, workers and management teams.
+Architectural technologists have excellent presentation and communication skills in order to present drawings and plans to clients, consultants, and management teams.
 Throughout the program, you will develop your word processing, visual presentation and business communication skills.

 Second-year students with good academic standing are placed in architectural design offices for a 1 week period to receive mentorship in the professional work environment.

 Students will also have the opportunity to participate in a 15-week paid co-op.